elixir-lang/elixir/README.md

 We outline our process below to clarify the roles of everyone involved.

 All pull requests must be approved by two committers before being merged into the repository.
-In case any changes are necessary, the team will leave appropriate comments requesting changes to the code.
+If any changes are necessary, the team will leave appropriate comments requesting changes to the code.
+Unfortunately we cannot guarantee a pull request will be merged, even when modifications are requested, as the Elixir team will re-evaluate the contribution as it changes.

+Committers may also push style changes directly to your branch.
+If you would rather manage all changes yourself, you can disable "Allow edits from maintainers" feature when submitting your pull request.

 The Elixir team may optionally assign someone to review a pull request.
 In case someone is assigned, they must explicitly approve the code before